-Figure 4-26: Static VLAN interface
+Figure 4-4-3: Static VLAN interface

-NOTE: All unselected ports are treated as belonging to another single VLAN.
-If the port-based VLAN is enabled, the VLAN-tagging is ignored.
+All unselected ports are treated as belonging to another single VLAN.
+If the port-based VLAN enabled, the VLAN-tagging is ignored.

-802.1Q VLAN
+4.4.4 802.1Q VLAN

 Tagged-based VLAN is an IEEE 802.1Q specification standard.
-Therefore, it is possible to create a VLAN across devices from different switch venders.
+Therefore, it is possible to create a VLAN across devices from different switch vendors.
 IEEE 802.1Q VLAN uses a technique to insert a "tag" into the Ethernet frames.
 Tag contains a VLAN Identifier (VID) that indicates the VLAN numbers.

 You can create and delete Tag-based VLAN.
-There are 256 VLAN groups to provide configure.
-Enable 802.1Q VLAN, the all ports on the switch belong to default VLAN, VID is 1.
+There are a total of 256 VLAN groups to provide configure.
+Once 802.1Q VLAN is enabled, all ports bleong to the default VLAN with the default VID defined as 1.
 The default VLAN can't be deleted.

-Understanding the nomenclature of the Switch
+Understand nomenclature of the Switch

-• IEEE 802.1Q Tagged and Untagged
+IEEE 802.1Q Tagged and Untagged